navinvarma/officedaytracker/README.md

 # Office Day Tracker 📅

-A feature-rich mobile application built with React Native and Expo that helps you track your office attendance with a beautiful calendar interface, past event management, and comprehensive statistics.
+A mobile application built with React Native and Expo for tracking office attendance with calendar integration, event management, and attendance statistics.

-> **Built with ❤️ and AI assistance** - This app was vibe-coded using Cursor in just a couple of hours on a Saturday afternoon.
-It's amazing what you can build when you combine human creativity with AI tooling!

 ## 📊 Repository Stats